puyanwei/advent-of-code-2022/README.md

 With such fiddly numbers I wrote a lot of tests so that I could keep track of them and make sure that I would have visibility over it, which was really helpful.

 Another thing I did was to use more objects as parameters, I found myself getting mixed up with the ordering with the parameters and getting some false positives which was annoying

+#### Part 2

+Parking this for now, had some initial attempts but would like to move on.
+There needs to be an extra calculation for if the rope is slack or stretched, which I didn't realise til quite late on.